cherryvarsha99/GDP1/README.md

 ## App Name and Logo :
-CavVac App by Team Gandora
+COVVAC website  by Team Gandora

 ## Sequence of the application :